davidzhao1015/davidzhao1015.github.io/_posts/2025-04-09-delay-diganosis-survival-analysis.md

 ## Key concepts explained simply

-**Censoring**

-Not every subject in a study experiences the event of interest.
+**Censoring**: Not every subject in a study experiences the event of interest.
 Censoring allows us to **include incomplete observations**, making survival analysis more robust than conventional regression methods.

-**Kaplan-Meier Curve**

-A **Kaplan-Meier curve** provides a visual representation of survival probabilities over time.
+**Kaplan-Meier Curve**: A **Kaplan-Meier curve** provides a visual representation of survival probabilities over time.
 It plots:

 - **Time (X-axis)** vs. **Probability of event-free survival (Y-axis)**.
 - It helps estimate how likely the event (e.g., diagnosis) will occur by a given time.

-**Log-Rank Test**

-A statistical test used to **compare survival distributions** between two or more independent groups.
+**Log-Rank Test**: A statistical test used to **compare survival distributions** between two or more independent groups.
 For example, it helps determine whether patients with different ASMD subtypes experience significantly different diagnostic delays.

-**Cox Proportional Hazards Model**

-A regression model that evaluates the **effect of multiple variables** on survival time.
+**Cox Proportional Hazards Model**: A regression model that evaluates the **effect of multiple variables** on survival time.
 It helps answer questions like:

 - Do certain clinical factors increase or decrease the likelihood of earlier diagnosis?
 - How do different ASMD subtypes compare in terms of diagnostic delay?